Responsible recreation in wildlife habitats - Yellowstone to Yukon Conservation Initiative

 Combining data from both traditional tools (e.g., trail cameras, trail counters) and user-generated tools (e.g., Strava Metro) can fill in data gaps, address tool biases, and provide a better understanding of recreation patterns.

-Learn more about these findings in the below infographics, which outline these tools’ strengths and weaknesses and provide guidance on which tool or combination of tools to use.
+Learn more about these findings in this scientific paper and the below infographics, which outline these tools’ strengths and weaknesses and provide guidance on which tool or combination of tools to use.

 (click to expand)